bnnyng/garden/content/My workflow.md

 	1. If the material is written, try to find a digital copy, and make highlights and comments in Readwise.
 	2. (Optional) Written material – create a “raw” note of direct quotations or highlights.
 The note title follows the convention of \[publication year]-\[author or publication name]-\[source title]
 	3. (Optional) Video material – create a fleeting note for unpolished scratchings that are taken “live.”
-	4. Notes created during this step are not literature notes, and will rarely be linked to I can avoid doing so.
+	4. Notes created during this step are not literature notes, and will rarely be linked to if I can avoid doing so.
 2. **Process.** Create a literature note that paraphrases the original source.
 Sections of the literature note include:
 	1. Summary – capture the main ideas from the text in an informational way, in the same vein as a scientific abstract.
 Make a link to the associated raw note if it exists.
 This section is listed first in the literature note, but should be done as the final step.
 	2. (Optional) Takeaways – bullet points that I want to apply directly to my life via actions or thinking, which are distinct from a summary.